 Keep that concept in mind.
 Now, we can choose between 2D (non precision) or 3D (precision) approaches.
 That just means: does the approach have lateral guidance only, like a localiser?
 (2D) Or does it give us lateral and vertical guidance (3D), like a an ILS?
-Let’s focus on the 2D approaches first.
+For more clarification on how these 2 are divided, have a look at this interesting article from Engineering Pilot.
+But for now, let’s focus on the 2D approaches first.

 Well, that is a lot of acronyms and terms, but hopefully this has given you a good idea of the structure of all the PBN options.
 Just remember: No SBAS -> no LP or LPV approaches for us!
 There is one final part left to revise some more practical things:

 The PBN Approach Plate